pohand/Mehdify/Readme.md

-# Mehdicate
+# mehdify

-Mehdicate is a simple test for software engineers.
+mehdify is a simple test for software engineers.

 Difficulty: **Medium**